MrCappyy/MinecraftWork/README.md

 3. **Learn and Adapt:**
    Feel free to use the source code, adapt it to your needs, or use it as inspiration for your own projects.

-4. **Collaboration Encouraged:**
+4. **Suggestions Welcome:**
-   Contributions are welcome!
-Fork the repo, make changes, and submit a pull request.
+   Suggestions for improvement are always welcome!
+However, as this is a portfolio showcasing my past work, I will not add external code contributions to these projects.